-The proceeds can be taken as a lump-sum, a series of monthly payments or as a line of credit to be drawn upon as needed.2
+You may also have the option to take your money as a lump-sum payment or as a line of credit to be drawn upon as needed.

-The proceeds from a reverse mortgage generally will not impact your benefits from either Social Security or Medicare, however if you have any questions about this please be sure to contact these agencies.
+The proceeds from a reverse mortgage generally will not impact your benefits from either Social Security or Medicare.
+However, if you have any questions about this, please be sure to contact these agencies.2

-Reverse mortgages are complex and not right for everyone.
+Reverse mortgages can be complicated and they’re not right for everyone.
 A few issues to discuss:

-- Will I (and my spouse) be able to remain in the home for the rest of our lives?
-Generally, yes as long as you “keep current on your property taxes, insurance and home repairs.”3
+- Generally, you (and your spouse) will be able to remain in your home as long as you continue to pay your property taxes and keep the home insured and in good condition

-- What are the fees and closing costs?
-They vary by lender and can be quite high.
+- Closing costs will vary by lender and can be quite high

 It is important to do your homework before taking out a reverse mortgage.
 A qualified financial advisor can help you decide if this is a good idea for you and can also help you select a lender and terms that are right for you.